-When it comes down to setting up a TV for college dorm system to watch whatever is of interest the typical digital TV for dorm room approach really isn‘t needed.
-You can use your Internet-connected laptop to surf the web for free TV shows, movies and videos to watch from YouTube and Crackle to name a few.
+When it comes down to setting up a TV for the college dorm system to watch whatever is of interest the typical digital TV for dorm room approach really isn‘t needed.
+You can use your Internet-connected laptop to surf the web for free TV shows, movies, and videos to watch from YouTube and Crackle to name a few.

 Of course, you have pay-to-watch websites like Netflix and Hulu to choose as well.
 But did you know there are some low-cost, 3rd party, web-based TV/VOD services online that offer the next best thing to cable and satellite?